roastduck/FreeTensor/README.md

 It will build a shared library with a name like `ffi.cpython-37m-x86_64-linux-gnu.so`.

+You can also replace `cmake ..` with `cmake -DIR_DEBUG=ON ..` to enable some debugging features.
+Currently, this includes:

+- Enable tracing to tell by which pass a specific AST node is modified.

 ## Run

 To run any program with IR, one should add the `python/` and `build/` directory to `PYTHONPATH` first.